luciangheorghe/spectralElectronicsv5/README.md

 It has been created using Atom IDE and:

 -   Django Framework 1.11
 -   Includes modules for:

+    -   Accounts,
     -   Cart,
     -   Orders,
     -   PayPal e-commerce,
     -   Coupons,

 -   Uses media queries for responsiveness
 -   WeasyPrint for generating PDF invoices
 -   Deployed to Heroku

 The design is simple and flat, responsive and easy to understand.